-The Energy Recovery Ventilator (ERV) system did not show good humidity control performance.
-Its first cost was high but operating cost was low.
-The lack of humidity control was because, while this system has the capability to lessen the latent load of ventilation air, it cannot dehumidify the conditioned space.
+The ERV system did not show good humidity control performance.
+Its first cost was high, but operating cost was low.
+The lack of humidity control resulted because, while this system has the capability to lessen the latent load of ventilation air, it cannot dehumidify the conditioned space.
 This can be thought of as dehumidification in "ventilation mode" as opposed to dehumidification in "recirculation mode."
 This system exhibited less control over indoor relative humidity than the systems with recirculation mode dehumidification capability.

 There was a relatively wide spread in humidity control performance between the three houses in this group.
 In one house, the relative humidity was above 60% for 45% of the time.
-The ERV was not operational in this house between 8/1/01 to 10/3/01, but in the following cooling season, the relative humidity was still elevated.
+The ERV was not operational in this house between August 1, 2001, and October 3, 2001, but in the following cooling season, the relative humidity was still elevated.
 For the other two houses in this category, the relative humidity was greater than 60% for 20% and 12% of the time.
 It is expected that differences in internal moisture generation contributed to these varying results because the cooling setpoints were not very different.

-2-stage cooling and ECM fan system
+Two-stage Cooling and ECM Fan System

-The 2-stage compressor with ECM air handler and Thermidistat system did not show good humidity control performance.
+The two-stage compressor with ECM air handler and Thermidistat system did not show good humidity control performance.
 Its first cost was the highest but operating cost was low.
-We believe that the humidity control performance could be improved if the fan speed could be lower during first stage cooling to keep the evaporator coil temperature colder, and if the fan was stopped at the end of cooling calls.
+We believe that the humidity control performance could be improved if the fan speed could be lower during first-stage cooling to keep the evaporator coil temperature colder and if the fan was stopped at the end of cooling calls.

-Despite the 2-stage compressor and variable speed ECM indoor blower, a trend of higher indoor relative humidity and low cooling system on-time fraction during part load conditions was observed.
+Despite the two-stage compressor and variable-speed ECM indoor blower, a trend of higher indoor relative humidity and low cooling system on-time fraction during part load conditions was observed.
 It also appears that the low-stage cooling was not effectively matched with a low-enough blower speed to maintain a low evaporator temperature.
 The lower the evaporator temperature, the more moisture is removed.
-Since ECM blowers are usually limited by manufacturers to about 50% of high-speed flow, it may be better to use a single-stage compressor and low speed on the ECM blower to maintain a low evaporator temperature.
+Because ECM blowers are usually limited by manufacturers to about 50% of high-speed flow, it may be better to use a single-stage compressor and low speed on the ECM blower to maintain a low evaporator temperature.